 Remember that super-fresh vegetables are key to a great salad.
-Since the vegetables aren’t being cooked their quality and freshness (or lack thereof) are obvious.
+Since salad vegetables aren’t generally cooked, their quality and freshness (or lack thereof) are obvious.

-And don’t forget that both broccoli and cauliflower are incredible on salads, but they’re usually tossed on in big, imposing pieces.
+And don’t forget that both broccoli and cauliflower go great on salads, they’re usually tossed on in big, imposing pieces.
 Instead, consider slicing them thinly.
 Prepared that way, they’ll give your salad a nice crunch that provides an altogether different texture than a salad based only on lettuce.
-And always remove the skin of the stem part of your broccoli florets, as it doesn’t break down well when chewed.
+And always remove the skin of the stem parts of your broccoli florets, as it doesn’t break down well when chewed.

 As for dressings, most commercial brands are needlessly expensive, and even worse they’re made from low-quality oils.
 Better to make your own dressings based on good fresh ingredients like avocados, tahini, or olive oil.
 A simple dressing made by whisking together tahini, lemon juice, minced garlic, tamari, and water is all you’ll ever need.
 If you must go commercial, one of tastiest dressings on the market is Annie’s Goddess Dressing.

 Maybe the biggest complaint people have about salads is that it’s easy to eat a big salad and then feel hungry 30 minutes later.
 That won’t happen if you garnish your salad with one or two protein-rich ingredients, such as:

 - roasted pumpkin seeds or sunflower seeds